Jack Vidgen

-Jack Vidgen (born 17 January 1997) is an Australian singer, best known for winning the fifth season of Australia's Got Talent as a teenager.
-He subsequently signed a recording contract with Sony Music Australia with his debut single, "Yes I Am", and studio album, of the same name, were released in August 2011.
+Jack Vidgen (born 17 January 1997) is an Australian singer and television personality, best known for winning the fifth season of Australia's Got Talent as a teenager.
+He subsequently signed a recording contract with Sony Music Australia with his debut single Yes I Am, and studio album, of the same name, were released in August 2011.
 The album debuted at number three on the ARIA Albums Chart, and was certified gold.
 His second studio album, Inspire, was released in April 2012, reaching number 23 on the ARIA Albums Chart.
-In 2019 Vidgen took part in season 8 of Australian The Voice and was eliminated after the Semi-Finals.
+In 2019 Vidgen took part in season 8 of Australian The Voice and was eliminated after the Semi-finals.
 He also appeared on America's Got Talent: The Champions.
 Vidgen has also appeared on I'm a Celebrity...Get Me Out of Here! in Australia.

 Early life

 Vidgen is the son of Steve Vidgen and Rachel Hayton.
 From 2007 to 2010, Vidgen performed at various events in Sydney, including Schools Spectacular, Eisteddfod, and the local Christmas carols.
 He also taught himself how to play the piano and guitar.
 He attended Balgowlah Boys High School.
 Following his win on Australia's Got Talent in 2011, Vidgen withdrew from his high school to continue by distance education.
-In March 2014, it was reported that he had a lesion removed from behind his eye.
-Vidgen is openly gay.